antarctica/flask-entra-auth/README.md

    * supports authentication and authorisation
    * used to allow a client application access to some functionality or resources provided by another application
    * can be used for non-interactive, machine-to-machine, processes (using the OAuth Client Credentials Grant)
-   * uses the identity of the client application for authentication
+   * optionally, uses the identity of the client application for authentication
    * optionally, uses permissions assigned directly to the client application for authorisation
 2. *user to application*
     * supports authentication and authorisation